Go to main nav Go to content Go to footer

 Michel Paradis

-The Quebec City region is experiencing a more conservative development in the condominium sector, although the pace of construction of units remains stable year after year.
-After reaching saturation in the downtown area of the Old Capital, condominium buildings are now popping up in the suburbs.
+The Quebec City region is experiencing more conservative condominium development, although the pace of unit construction is stable year after year.
+After reaching saturation point in the Old Capital's downtown core, condominiums are now springing up in the suburbs.

-The profile of condominium owners in Quebec City is homogeneous: they earn roughly the same salary and are on average 50 years old.
-Mostly from the Baby Boomer generation, they have traded in their houses for condominium apartments.
-For them, RGCQ-Quebec represents an invaluable resource.
-Like in Montreal and Gatineau, more and more condominium owners are turning to it to be better informed.
-If properly regulated and managed, this form of housing represents a great way to access property ownership.
+The profile of Quebec co-owners is homogeneous: they earn roughly the same salary and are on average 50 years old.
+Most of them are Baby Boomers, who have traded in their homes for condominiums.
+For them, the RGCQ-Québec is an invaluable resource.
+As in Montreal and Gatineau, more and more condominium owners are turning to it for better information.
+If properly supervised and managed, this type of housing represents a formidable means of gaining access to home ownership.

-Of course, the challenges of the coming years are roughly the same throughout Quebec.
-They will mainly consist of taking care of the aging of buildings and ensuring their maintenance and conservation.
-Buying a property represents the biggest investment in one's lifetime.
-It is therefore vital to preserve the value of the capital of one's unit, in order to allow it to appreciate in value and generate interesting retirement income.
+Of course, the challenges of the next few years are more or less the same throughout Quebec.
+The main ones will be to watch out for aging buildings, and to ensure that they are maintained and preserved.
+Buying a property is the most important investment of a lifetime.
+So it's vital to preserve the capital value of your unit, to enable it to appreciate in value and generate attractive retirement income.

 Board of directors